hs3city/festiwal-swiatla/content/en/pokazy/mr-upgrade.md

 weight: 6
 ---

-Mr. Upgrade is the artistic moniker of Jakub Czapliński, who has been creating electronic music and playing various instruments for years.
-In his projects, he combines his passion for music with photography and computer graphics, creating unique audio-visual spectacles.
+Mr. UPGrade - WAVES

+Waves is an audivisual spectacle created by Jakub Czapliński (Mr. UPGrade) especially for the Festival of Light.
+It's a journey through the broad world of electronic music where organic rhythms blend with raw sounds.